-Holly holds a BA in Dance Performance (Theory and Practice), a Diploma in Dance Teaching and Management a RYT 200hr Yoga Teacher Certificate and a 50hr Kids Yoga Teacher Certificate, both accredited with Yoga Alliance and is currently completing her YPAD (Youth Protection Advocates in Dance) certification.
+Holly holds a BA in Dance Performance (Theory and Practice), a Diploma in Dance Teaching and Management a RYT 200hr Yoga Teacher Certificate and a 50hr Kids Yoga Teacher Certificate, both accredited with Yoga Alliance and is Youth Protection Advocates in Dance (YPAD) certified.

 She has extensive professional performance experience, having performed throughout Australia and toured internationally.
 Over the years she has worked with choreographers such as Elizabeth Cameron Dalmon (OAM), Graeme Watson, Michael Whaites, Cadi McCarthy, Bernadette Walong, Darren Green, Robyn Prichard, Meg Millband, Adelina Larsson and many more.